lake-wg/authz/draft-ietf-lake-authz.md

 ~~~~~~~~~~~
 Voucher_Info_Seq = (
     LOC_W:      tstr,
-    ENC_ID:     bstr
+    ENC_U_INFO:     bstr
 )
 ~~~~~~~~~~~

 where

 * LOC_W is a text string used by V to locate W, e.g., a URI or a domain name.
-* ENC_ID is a byte string containing an encrypted identifier of U, calculated as follows:
+* ENC_U_INFO is a byte string containing an encrypted identifier of U and, optionally, opaque application data prepared by U. It is calculated as follows:

-ENC_ID is 'ciphertext' of COSE_Encrypt0 ({{Section 5.2 of RFC9052}}) computed from the following:
+ENC_U_INFO is 'ciphertext' of COSE_Encrypt0 ({{Section 5.2 of RFC9052}}) computed from the following:

 * The encryption key K_1 and nonce IV_1 are derived as specified below.
 * 'protected' is a byte string of size 0